Brain tumors

 - By their cell type of origin: brain tumors most often start from the supporting cells of the brain known as glial cells.
 Physicians refer to these tumors as gliomas.

 Important: It’s not a primary brain tumor if doctors are talking of “metastases” in the brain.
 This is because brain metastases arise from a tumor that has developed outside the brain.
-This is why metastases in the brain are usually treated differently from primary tumors.
+Specialists therefore also refer to them as secondary brain tumors.
+Metastases in the brain are usually treated differently from primary brain tumors.

 What are the symptoms of brain tumors?